 Here are your choices and it would only apply to you:

 Option 1: Nothing changes, carry on as usual.

 Option 2: You no longer require food or drink and are never hungry or thirsty again.
 However, you cannot eat or drink anything ever again.

 I don't know exactly why- I expect it is due to my very slow metabolism, but I can function pretty well without food for longish periods.
-I am interested in what I've read about fasting for health- the idea that humans are well-adapted to periods of little or no food, and that these fasting periods can serve to clean out our arteries, G.I. tract, and other organs?
+I am interested in what I've read about fasting for health- the idea that humans are well-adapted to periods of little or no food, and that these fasting periods can serve to clean out our arteries, G.I. tract, and other organs-- the brain?
 I am happy fasting with water only for 4 day periods, and find that I am still able to work long hard days during fasts.
 So, I guess I have sort of combined the Cookless trip idea with the ideas that surfaced in limpingcrab's Hypothetical Post, and came up with a desire to try fasting while backpacking, or- a "Foodless trip."
 I am packing (so easy w/o food!) for a 4 day trip from Wishon to the Finger Peak area of Crown Basin.
 For this first experiment, I am going to take a pot along for coffee and tea for the camps when I'll have a fire to cook on.
 I am debating about my usual whisky-brandy mix for the evenings- someone (longri?) will surely question the purity of my experiment if high calorie drink is included.
 I think I'll do it anyway; I like the sound of "a whiskey-coffee fast."

 We'll see how it goes.